iskhakovt/mixed-preprocessor/MixedPreprocessorInvocation/README.md

 # Invocation

-Unfortunately, there is no graceful way to implement a different Preprocessor class in clang (only using PPCallbacks or outside the preprocessor).
+Unfortunately, there is no graceful way to implement a different Preprocessor or TokenLexer class in clang (only using PPCallbacks).

-Thus, this implementation needs to reimplement some classes to have a way to use the MixedPreprocessor.
-They behave in the very same way as original, but use MixedPreprocessor instead of Preprocessor.
+Thus, this implementation uses MixedComputations, which is mostly like TokenLexer, but not integrated in Preprocessor.